866-295-4143, fbns@wayoflife.org

 He agrees that the overseer will have access to all areas of his phone, tablet, laptop, etc.

-He agrees not to delete the history of Internet use, such as browsing history.
+He agrees not to delete the history of internet use, such as browsing history.
 He agrees not to use browsers such as Tor or Epic or SRWare Iron that do not leave a history and agrees not to use private modes in browsers (such as Chrome’s incognito mode) that do not leave a history.
-(These are unofficially called “porn modes.”)
+(Tellingly, these are unofficially called “porn modes.”)
 He agrees not to use secret IDs to log in to YouTube, etc., that are kept from his overseer.
-There should be no deleting of photos and videos and music except when they were received as unwelcome intrusions, such as sent by someone via text or WhatsApp.
+There should be no deleting of photos and videos and music except when they were received as unwelcome intrusions, such as things sent by someone via text or WhatsApp.
 In other words, the deletions should not be for the purpose of hiding sin.
 When using the YouTube app, he/she will log in so that a history is maintained.

 The participants should be categorized by age and situation and treated accordingly.
 For example, married people cannot be treated the same as single ones.
 Married people should have more privacy.
 For example, married people’s communication with their spouses should be strictly private, but single people should not have intimate communication with members of the opposite sex other than close relatives.
 In fact, every person in the program must be treated as an individual.